wooster0/yayagram/README.md

 # yayagram - Play nonograms/picross in your terminal

-**yayagram** is a puzzle game in which you fill out a grid with cells based on logic and number clues in your terminal.
+**yayagram** is a puzzle game in which you fill out a grid with cells based on logic and number clues in your terminal using the mouse.

-The game goes by many names: nonogram, picross, paint by numbers, griddlers, pic-a-pix, hanjie and others.
+The game goes by many names: nonogram, picross, paint by numbers, griddlers, pic-a-pix, hanjie, and others.

 ![Showcase](showcase.png)